pydantic/pydantic/docs/integrations/visual_studio_code.md

 ![Type Checking Mode set to strict in VS Code](../img/vs_code_02.png)

-Now you will not only get autocompletion when creating new *pydantic* model instances but also error checks for **required arguments**.
+Now you will not only get autocompletion when creating new Pydantic model instances but also error checks for **required arguments**.

 ![Required arguments error checks in VS Code](../img/vs_code_03.png)